-"We'll take the panther and cheetah," the drawl-voiced Jackalmen leader with the exposed torso proclaimed.
+"We'll take the panther and cheetah," the drawl-voiced Jackalman leader with an exposed torso proclaimed.
 Most of the other Jackalmen had an exposed torso while the other half wore straps on theirs.

 The Reptilian leader gave an astoundingly smile.
 "That just leaves my kind with Lion-O and Tygra."
 His kind simply nodded.
 The plan that the real Mutant leaders had in store for the ThunderCats inquired a fully-united front.

 "Very well then," said Lion-O, gripping his sword in both hands.